The last day of summer comes in hot as Denver breaks a heat record

-Denver's previous record stood at 89 degrees in 2015 - and we broke the record at 91 but the temperature is fluctuating a little above that in some areas (92 at DIA!).
+Denver's previous record stood at 89 degrees in 2015 - and we broke the record at 92 but the temperature is fluctuating around the city.

-It's been hot all day - and the National Weather Service of Boulder has been keeping track of the exceedingly hot temperatures all day.
-Around 3:45 p.m., the temperature peaked.
+The National Weather Service of Boulder has been keeping track of the exceedingly hot temperatures as they rose.
+At 3:05 p.m., the temperature peaked.

-Enjoy the heat.
 9NEWS meteorologist/storm chaser Cory Reppenhagen warns there may be a Winter Weather Advisory hitting us this weekend (mainly in the foothills).
+Sunday will be the harshest day.
+We'll be following that cool down closely.

+You can always check out the forecast on our weather page or during our newscasts!

 FALL IS HERE | Every question you've ever had about fall colors answered